Live Preview:

 Originally based on the intrinsic ratios principle explained by Thierry Koblentz, this is what the code does:

-will make all child elements within the container div position themselves in relation to the container, and a padding-bottom: 56.25%
+First, position: relative will make all child elements within the container div position themselves in relation to the container, and a padding-bottom: 56.25% gives the container an aspect ratio of 16:9.

-applied to the iFrame makes it free from the height of the container div whch has been set to 0.
-Top: 0
+Then position: absolute applied to the iFrame makes it free from the height of the container div which has been set to 0. top: 0 sets the iframe position near the top of the container div while left: 0 sets it near the left of the container div.

 Our Embed Responsively tool creates responsive embeds based on the above principle.
 You can enter the YouTube URL of your video, copy the responsive embed code generated by our tool, and add it to your website's HTML directly.
 You can also use the responsive code generated in WordPress by adding it as an HTML block in the Gutenberg editor.